wittrura/Murality/README.md

 * [Jayme Ramsay](https://github.com/jaymeramsay)

 ## How it Works
+The application uses the ejs templating engine to render all views.
+Users are able to register and sign in via Bcrypt, which provides a different experience from non-authenticated users.

+Authenticated users are able to create new entries for artists or murals, or add new photos which are stored using the Cloudinary API.

+All users are also able to plan visits to the different murals using the Google Maps Directions API and setting distance fences or transit methods.

 ### Inspiration
+Austin is a city known for its vibrant creative and artistic communities.
+This is made especially clear in the many murals and graffiti installments across the town.
+Some are large, commissioned works while others may be small and only noticed after a close inspection of a building.

+We love to keep it weird here, so we thought there should be a better way to share and experience some of that weird.

 ## Challenges
+* Photo storage - We initially reviewed storing images locally and experimented using BLOB's in PostgreSQL and file paths.
+This was difficult to use in the ejs templates, and it was decided to instead use a hosted service like Cloudinary which would provide links that could be better included in anchor and img tags.

+* Routing and directions planning - We had to find a way to search for directions based on a user giving a max distance they would want to travel.
+Given the limit of 23 waypoints in the Directions API, we decided to first run all murals through the Distance Matrix API to reduce to a list of murals meeting the distance requirement.
+We could then feed that into the Directions request.

+* Git versioning and general team management - this was our first team product and it took a few days to start getting comfortable with the workflow.
+It took a few rejected PR's but the team settled in and the process was much smoother towards the end of the project.

 ## Features
+* As as user, I can safely register and sign in to get the full accessibility of the site
+* As a user, I can create, read, update, and delete entries for artists and murals to share new discoveries
+* As a user, I can upload an image of a mural so it can be searched by browsing through neighborhoods or artists
+* As a user, I can plan tours to different murals so I can visit any sites that look interesting

 ## Built With
 * [Node](https://nodejs.org/en/) - Backend server
 * [Express](http://expressjs.com/) - Backend server, routing, middleware
 * [Knex](http://knexjs.org/) - SQL query builder